FChannon123/FChannon123/README.md

 ### 🌱 I’m currently learning
 - Advanced AI techniques such as reinforcement learning from human feedback (RLHF), transformer models, LLM fine-tuning, and LLM-knowledge graph integration.
+- DRL Methods for HVAC optimisation in commcercial buildings.

 ### 👯 I’m looking to collaborate on
 - Projects involving AI applications for sustainability, energy-efficient systems, and large-scale data analytics.